haberdashPI/hearing_loss/plans2018.md

 	- any questions?
 (0-4 min)
     - today's plans (1 min)

-- 20 min part 2 of hearing lecture
+- 17 min part 3 of 3 of hearing lecture

+- part 1 of 2 of up-and-coming improvements 19 min

-- 20-15 minute discussion
+- 15-20 minute discussion
-    - directions: identify at least 2 possible solutions based on what you just learned about human hearing.
+    - directions: identify at least 2 possible solutions based on what you just learned about human hearing, and new solutions
     - 10 minutes to discuss in small groups possible limitations and solutions
     - 5-10 minute class discussion about those proposed solutions
-        - format: each group presents their favorite limitation/solution
-        - allow any groups to comment on these solutions
-        - add any of my own comments here about the solutions

-- 5 minute break
+- part 2 of 2 of up-and-coming: 23 min

-- 42 min lecture - modern/soon-to-be solutions to improve hearing
+- up-and-coming lecture: 42 min, modern/soon-to-be solutions to improve hearing
     - envelope decoding (12 min)
         - describe EEG: images, basic principles (2 min)
         - formulate explain regression problem (5 min)